What is plagiarism?

 Where can I find support for avoiding plagiarism?

 See the citing references pages which cover how to acknowledge other people's work properly.
-The Study Skills area in Brightspace (Referencing and Plagiarism section) contains further advice and related activities for students.
+The referencing and academic integrity and plagiarism modules in the Academic Skills Hub in Brightspace contain further advice and related activities for students.

 Further definitions of what constitutes plagiarism and self-plagiarism can be found within the academic offences procedure for taught awards information and the copyright compliance web page helps you to ensure that you are also working within the copyright regulations.

-For information on student workshops please see the Study Skills area on Brightspace.
+For information on student workshops please check the Academic Skills Hub on Brightspace.

 How to use Turnitin

 Turnitin is the plagiarism detection/deterrent software in use at Bournemouth University.
-See the Turnitin draft checker on Brightspace to see how you can use this tool for your draft assignments prior to official submission.
+See the Turnitin page on Brightspace to see how you can use this tool for your draft assignments prior to official submission.

 If you would like further advice on using Turnitin or avoiding plagiarism, please contact your Faculty Library Team.